ezntek/ezntek/README.md

 ### Todo / Project Bucket List:

+* create my own concatenative programming language with nice syntax
+ * compiled (no vm if possible)
-* make a darwin AND linux SM64 PC Port launcher (edit: `ezntek/smbuilder`)
+* make a darwin AND linux SM64 PC Port launcher (edit: `ezntek/smbuilder`) with a nice GUI
-* design a register machine vm bytecode
-* implement a vm for the bytecode
-* make a language to compile to the bytecode
-* Spam-In-A-Can-Man discord bot
-* SSG